AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 1. As the Namespace, enter `lumaCRMId`, which is the [!UICONTROL Identity Symbol] we created in an earlier lesson
 1. As the **[!UICONTROL ID]**, click the icon to open the data element selection modal and choose your `CRM Id` data element
 1. As the **[!UICONTROL Authenticated State]**, select **[!UICONTROL Authenticated]**
 1. Leave **[!UICONTROL Primary]** _unchecked_.
 Since the CRM Id is not present for most visitors to the Luma website, you definitely _do not want to override the ECID as the primary identifier_.
-It would be a very rare use case to send in anything other than the ECID as the primary identifier.Usually I don't mention the default settings in these instructions, but I am calling this one out to help you avoid headaches later on in your own implementation.
+It would be a very rare use case to use anything other than the ECID as the primary identifier.
+Usually I don't mention the default settings in these instructions, but I am calling this one out to help you avoid headaches later on in your own implementation.
 1. Click the **[!UICONTROL Save to Library]** button (`Luma Platform Tutorial` should still be your working library)
     ![Add the CRM Id to the Identity Map data element](assets/websdk-property-dataElement-identityMap.png)